Cesar-Mejia/cesar-mejia/README.md

 - **JavaScript**: Proficient in both vanilla JavaScript and libraries such as React.js.
-- **HTML & CSS**: Skilled in creating responsive designs using Bootstrap.
+- **HTML & CSS**: Skilled in creating responsive designs using css and Bootstrap.
 - **Machine Learning**: Familiar with machine learning concepts and python libraries such as Scikit-Learn, Pandas and Matplotlib.
 <br>